hellfurian1228/USBIP-AndroidHost/README.md

 *   Google Pixel 10 Fold Pro
 *   Essential PH-1
 *   Samsung Tab A8

----

-## 📜 Credits & Acknowledgements

-This project is built upon the foundational work of the global open-source community:

-*   **Takahiro Hirofuchi & the NAIST Research Team:** The original architects of the USB/IP protocol and researchers at the Nara Institute of Science and Technology.
-*   **The Linux Kernel Community:** For maintaining and improving the core USB/IP drivers within the mainline kernel.
-*   **cezanne (GitHub):** The creator of the `usbip-win` project, which successfully ported the Virtual Host Controller Interface (VHCI) to Windows.
-*   **USBIP-Win2 Community:** For the ongoing development of modern Windows drivers and clients that this host is designed to communicate with.

 *Note: This is an early beta.
 Use it, break it, and report issues to help improve stability.*